fifthtry-community/lets-update/README.md

-# app-template
+# `lets-update` - A social updates app for your or your companies site

-This template should be used for all fastn app builders
+You can use this fastn app to add a update section to your website, which is like a mini blog.